-- 1. To understand and demonstrate a wardrobe plan. - 2.
-To understand how selected garment (s) and accessories enhance their personal/public presentation. - 3.
+- 2. To understand how selected garment (s) and accessories enhance their personal/public presentation. - 3.
 To understand the value of this garment/outfit and how it fits into the family's clothing budget. - 4.
 To be able to describe how they have accepted personal responsibility in caring for their garment /outfit. - 5.
 To visually demonstrate personal fitness and grooming and clothing/accessories comfort and safety. - 6.
 To be able to describe how they cared for the garment/ outfit and how it has proved to fit into their wardrobe plan.